Andy4495/MspTandV/README.md

 Reference Factor" calibration value programmed in the TLV structure.
 If the library detects an unprogrammed Reference Factor value on an FR4133 device, it uses a calibration factor of "1", which has the effect of ignoring the reference voltage portion of the Vcc calibration.

-The value of TCsensor given in the FR4133 datasheet appears to be off by a factor of 10.
+The value of TCsensor given in the [FR4133 datasheet][3] appears to be off by a factor of 10.
 The value used by the library is adjusted to account for this.
 This only affects the uncalibrated temperature reading.

 Note on G2553/G2452 Low Voltage Operation
 -----------------------------------------

-Per Figure 1 in the [MSP430G2553][1] and [MSP430G2452][2] Device Datasheets, the devices should only be run at 16 Mhz with a supply voltage of 3.3 V. In order to run at lower voltages (e.g. in a battery-operated setup), you will need to configure a lower system frequency.
+The G2553 and G2452 device types can only run at a 16 Mhz system clock frequency when powered at 3.3 V. See Figure 1 in the [MSP430G2553][1] and [MSP430G2452][2] Device Datasheets.
+When operating with supply voltages lower than 3.3 V (e.g. in a battery-operated setup), you will need to configure a lower system clock frequency.
 The devices can be run at a supply voltage as low as 2.2 V when running at 8 MHz.
-By default, Energia sets the G2553 and G2452 system frequency at 16 Mhz.
+By default, Energia sets the G2553 and G2452 system clock frequency at 16 Mhz.
 To run the device at 8 MHz, the `boards.txt` file needs to be edited to add an 8 MHz entry.
 See [this discussion](https://forum.43oh.com/topic/4094-msp430g2553-1mhz-or-16mhz-how-to-set-it/) for tips on editing `boards.txt` to change the system frequency.

 Also, the internal 2.5V reference on the G2 devices needs a Vcc of at least 2.9V for proper operation.
 To allow proper Vcc readings in a low-voltage (e.g. battery-operated) environment, the library takes a voltage reading from the lower voltage reference first.
 It only takes a reading from the higher voltage reference if Vcc is high enough for proper operation of the higher voltage reference.
 This applies to all devices that use the "Vcc/2" ADC input  channel.